uclaacm/hackschool-f20/session-2-intro-to-js/README.md

 };
 ```

+Note:
+- In our `console.log`, we added a number to strings!
+This works because JavaScript
+  converts the number to a string and the joins the strings together.
-Note: We can create variables inside of our functions!
-This can make it easier
+- We can create variables inside of our functions!
+This can make it easier to
-to read and understand what our function does.
+  read and understand what our function does.
 Try to give your variables and
   functions informative names to make them easier to understand.

 Let's try calling our function: